CumulusNetworks/docs/content/cumulus-netq-restruct/Monitor-Devices/Monitor-Network-Inventory.md

 weight: 820
 toc: 4
 ---
+With NetQ, you can monitor the hardware and software components installed and running on the switches and hosts across the entire network at once.
+This is extremely useful for understanding the dependence on various vendors and versions, when planning upgrades or the scope of any other required changes.

+You can still monitor the components on a per-switch basis when needed.
+Refer to {{<link title="Monitor Switch Inventory">}}.

-With NetQ, a network administrator can monitor both the switch hardware and its operating system for misconfigurations or misbehaving services.
-Refer to {{<link title="Monitor Devices">}} for related commands and cards.
+Refer to {{<link title="Monitor Devices">}} for related CLI commands and UI cards used in the tasks in this topic.

-## View a Summary of Your Network Inventory
+## View Network Inventory Summary

 All of the devices in your network can be viewed from either the NetQ CLI or NetQ UI.

-{{< tabs "TabID15" >}}
+{{< tabs "TabID17" >}}

 {{< tab "NetQ CLI" >}}